bll123/di/README-5.txt

           The wiki is a bit raw.
 Almost no cross-platform testing has been done.
 The mkconfig tests are currently broken.
 2025-1-24 FreeBSD is now compiling w/cmake.
 This fixes a lot of cmake issues.
+2025-1-25 More cmake issues fixed, mkconfig issues fixed.
+Everything is
+          a lot cleaner now, and very basic build/run testing should go more smoothly.

 Version 5.x beta